 Eligibility criteria.
 Our initial PubMed search found 6,764 articles, and our Web of Science search returned 7,436 articles, for a total of 14,200 articles.
-We then applied our exclusion criteria to our initial articles list.
+We then applied following exclusion criteria to our initial articles list.
 Our criteria included (1) no duplicate articles, (2) no articles in which a specific 5-HT family is not mentioned, and (3) no review articles.
-4,569 articles failed at least one part of our exclusion criteria.
-This left us with 9,631 articles that passed our exclusion criteria.
+4,569 articles failed at least one part of our exclusion criteria, resulting in a total of 9,631 articles that passed our exclusion criteria.
 See Figure 1 for the illustrative diagram for the eligibility selection procedure.

 Figure 1.
 Diagram of data collection & exclusion criteria application.

 Text mining.
 We transferred the abstracts from all 9,361 articles from EndNote X8 into a single corpus (available at INSERT).
 Despite research suggesting that full-text articles are better for text mining scientific literature (Westergaard, Stærfeldt, Tønsberg, Jensen, & Brunak, 2018), we specifically used only abstracts for several reasons.
-First, abstracts consistently only mentioned 5-HT receptors that were actually looked at in the main methods and results of the paper, and did not mention receptors in passing whereas introduction and discussion sections of paper often would mention 5-HT receptors unrelated to the actual contents of the results.
-Second, using full-texts is advised when looking at word association assessment – however, we were interested in pulling topics, methods, and other features that are empirically investigated in each paper.
+First, abstracts consistently only mentioned 5-HT receptors that were actually looked at in the main methods and results of the paper, and did not mention receptors in passing whereas introduction and discussion sections of paper often would mention 5-HT receptors unrelated to the actual contents of the empirical results.
+Second, although using full-texts is advised when looking at word association assessment, here we were more specifically interested in pulling topics, methods, and other features that are empirically investigated in each paper.
 For this purpose, the abstracts avoided unnecessary confounding information provided in the introductions and discussions of papers, and included the essentials of our text mining search.
 Third, many articles did not allow downloading the full text through EndNote X8, and therefore compiling a corpus of only abstracts ensured we would have a complete entry for every article in the database.
-We also validated our abstracts approach by looking specifically at the abstracts of 5-HT5A by hand, as this is the receptor with the fewest articles.
+We also validated our abstracts approach by looking specifically at the abstracts of 5-HT5A manually, as this is the receptor with the fewest number of articles.
 As expected, we verified that only relevant receptors were mentioned in the abstract, whereas the introduction and discussion often referenced other 5-HT receptors unrelated to the present studies performed.

 We used a number of automated information extraction techniques, described below, to retrieve information of interest from each abstract.
-We created a system which took open-sourced and hand-designed lists of topics of study, species of study, causal methods of study, agonists and antagonists of 5-HT receptors, and brain regions and automatically generated regular expressions to find matches of those entities in text with either singular or plural inflection.
+First, we created a system which took open-sourced and hand-designed lists of topics of study, animal species of study, causal methods of study, agonists and antagonists of 5-HT receptors, and brain regions and automatically generated regular expressions to find matches of those entities in text with either singular or plural inflection.
 The list of topics of study included 37 possible topics commonly associated with serotonin modulatory function, which we compiled a priori (see Appendix 2).
 This list of topics was compiled from identifying key topics discussed in several comprehensive literature reviews on serotonin (e.g., Barnes & Sharp, 1999), as well as adding additional topics relevant to serotonin which may have been absent from these reviews (e.g., ‘social dominance’; see Weinberg-Wolf & Chang, 2019).
 Topics were worded such that they would be tagged if they appeared as sub-words in variant expressions of the same topic (e.g., depress was used instead of depression to catch reference cases such as depressive).
 Species, causal methods, agonists and antagonists, and brain regions were included as additional potentially meaningful information abstracts, and these lists were also created a priori based on known associations with serotonin (see full search-lists and results in Supplemental Materials).